Consensys/gpact/docs/relayer-usage.md

  a crosschain function call.</li>
 <li>The Crosschain Control contract emits an event indicating the destination
  blockchain, contract address, function call and parameters to be called.
- All relayers associated with the blockchain observer the event being emitted.
+ All relayers associated with the blockchain observe the event being emitted.
  Once the block containing the transaction that emitted the event is final relayers process the event.</li>
 <li>The relayer signs the event and submits a transaction to the Signed Event Store contract